mlange-42/git-graph/README.md

 ## Custom branching models

+**For details see the manual, section [Custom branching models](docs/manual.md#custom-branching-models).**

 Branching models are configured using the files in `APP_DATA/git-graph/models`.

 * Windows: `C:\Users\<user>\AppData\Roaming\git-graph`
 * Linux: `~/.config/git-graph`
 * OSX: `~/Library/Application Support/git-graph`

 Create your own custom branching models by copying, renaming and editing one of the models provided there.

-The file name (without extension) can then be used in parameter `--model`, or via sub-command `model`.
+The file names (without extension) can be used in parameter `--model`, or via sub-command `model`.
 E.g., to use a branching model defined in `my-model.toml`, use:

 ```
 git-graph --model my-model